 - 1 member nominated by recognized Doukhobor societies organized in Alberta.

-The Minister appoints the Chairperson and Vice-Chairperson, based on nominations from and approved by the Board.
-The current board consists of:
+The Minister appoints the Chairperson and Vice-Chairperson, based on nominations approved by the Board.
+Current board members are:

 - Chair: Peter Perepolkin, BC